AndySECP/Data-Science-to-fight-poverty/README.md

 This was done in an unsupervised way.
 Finally, the model can **explain 37% to 55% of the variation in average household consumption**.

 Another interesting value of this approach is that model appear to **"travel well"**.
 Indeed, model trained on one country can still give relevant information on a different country, where it would have seen no data.
 This is particularly valuable for countries with no data available.

+## Current trends

+### Facebook is working on mapping Africa's population density

+Facebook is also actually trying to tackle the challenge of optimizing the humanitarian help alocation.
+To do so, they are using a Neural Network training on more than one million images.
+Then, they analysed 11.5 millions of satellite images in Africa to map people residence place.
+Those Computer Visions insights has been combined with some other gathered informations such as census data.
+Finally, they identified 110 millions homes and found out several inhabited areas.

+The end goal of this analysis is to help humanitarians organization when they have to choose where to concentrate there ressources.
+The information should enable to locate places and populations that are particularly in need and require closer attention.